Noida International Airport: confirmed timeline vs broker hype

 YEIDA's Film City is a planned, roughly 1,000-acre project associated with producer Boney Kapoor (as covered in more depth in our own Noida Film City analysis) — but “planned” is the operative word.
 No source in this review, including YEIDA's own scheme brochures, describes Film City as built or operational Confirmed (YEIDA scheme brochures; consistent across every broker and developer source we checked, all of which use “upcoming,” “proposed” or proximity language, never “open”).

-Hype specimen — and not just from brokers.
-ACE Group's own official marketing has described Film City and the Buddh International Circuit as "walking distance" from its Yamuna Expressway projects.
-Film City is a multi-square-kilometre site still in the planning/approval stage — "walking distance" is promotional framing, not a confirmed fact, and this one came from a developer's own materials, not a rival channel partner's.
-Hype
+Hype Not just from brokers.
+ACE Group's own official marketing has described Film City and the Buddh International Circuit as “walking distance” from its Yamuna Expressway projects.
+Film City is a multi-square-kilometre site still in the planning/approval stage — “walking distance” is promotional framing, not a confirmed fact, and this one came from a developer's own materials, not a rival channel partner's.

 The distance claims: what's confirmed, what's just “per developer”